jtoth7824/readmeGenerator/sampleReadmeOutput.md

 ## Description

-Create a readme file from command inputs
+Creates a readme file from the command line using Node.
+User is prompted for various sections and inputs.

 ## Table of Contents